 - Sea salt

 - In a large mixing bowl, stir together the rye flour, plain flour, bicarbonate of soda, baking powder and a pinch of salt.
 Add in the wet ingredients and mix with a wooden spoon until a soft dough has formed.
-Now evenly distribute 3/4 of the chocolate chunks and all the almonds through the dough.
-Chill for 30 minutes.
+Now evenly distribute 3/4 of the chocolate chunks and all the almonds through the mixture.

 - Bake for 10 minutes, then carefully take the trays out and bang them sharply on a worktop.
-Pop them back in the oven for 3 minutes then repeat the bang technique before returning them to the oven for the final 3 minutes of baking.
-Once their time is up, bang once more and leave to cool.
-This technique is favoured by lots of bakers as it stops the cookies from puffing up too much and creates that wrinkly finish (you’ll probably need to bake the cookies in batches as this recipe will make 20-24).
+Pop them back in the oven for 3 minutes then bang once more and leave to cool.
+This technique is favoured by lots of bakers as it stops the cookies from puffing up too much and creates that wrinkly finish (you’ll probably need to bake the cookies in batches as this recipe will make 18-22).

 This granola is super easy to make and can be adapted with your choice of nuts and seeds; I particularly like this variety as the cacao nibs add a hint of chocolate which pairs really well with the coconut flavour.
 If you want to keep it vegan serve this with seasonal fresh fruit, nut butter and coconut yoghurt or enjoy as a sprinkling on top of an Acai bowl.

 - 75g hemp seeds (or flax seeds/ sesame seeds)

 - 100g pecans (or brazil nuts/walnuts/hazelnuts)

 - 1tsp mixed spice